ShunChi100/RobustPCA/README.md

 Here `L` and `S` are desired low rank matrix and sparse matrix.

 For more options of these functions, please see the documentation and source codes.

+### Contributions
+Feel free to fork and develop this project.
+It is under MIT license.